fkarg/fkarg.github.io/staged/ego-enemy.md

-I bought this book together with Amy Branns [Make Your Brain Work][brain-work] in late july.
+I bought this book together with Amy Branns [Make Your Brain Work][brain-work] in late July.
 While I was purely curious about the other, I've heard about Ryan Holiday before, and read reviews about this book.
 Noticing that I am facing something of an ego myself, I wanted to up my inner fighting strength.